waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 #### <a name="headings-articles"></a>Headings in articles
 Observe the following guidelines when you are creating headings within articles:

-- Start with the highest level of heading that is approved for headings (for example, H2), and do not skip heading levels.
-Exceptions are made for questions within FAQ topics or terms within glossaries, which use lower-level headings for formatting.
+- Start with the highest level of heading that is approved for headings (for example, h3), and do not skip heading levels.
+Exceptions are made for questions within FAQ topics or terms within glossaries, which can use lower-level headings for formatting.

 - Avoid using more than two levels of heading within an article.
 If you use more than two levels of heading, consider whether the article is complex enough to be divided into two or more articles.